-1.5 What we do not do
+e.
+What we do not do

 Swimming ability: We do not teach swimming during Junior Surf Sunday sessions.
 The Sunday sessions are structured appropriately for each age group, and children must be at the swimming level required for their appropriate age groups for surf sport.
-The local swim school offers swimming lessons during the summer season.
+The Club runs its own squad and aspiring squad at the Dave Hume Pool in Katikati.
 Club Coaches conduct squad training for members who can swim 200m.
 Details will be published in the Junior Surf Newsletters.